-For Corry it became clear he needed a mindset shift, so he remembered how he felt at the start of his rugby career and channeled the attitude of an amateur thirsty to learn.
+For Corry it became clear he needed a mindset shift, so he remembered how he felt at the start of his rugby career and channelled the attitude of an amateur thirsty to learn.

 “I realised I had to accept where I was.
 I didn’t have the innate knowledge of this new challenge I had with rugby.
 So I looked back to the beginning of my rugby career and re-captured that ‘day one’ mindset: be a sponge for knowledge, scrap for everything, look with fresh eyes.
 There was a key moment where I pressed reset and things started to improve.”

-The mindset change Corry speaks of is something that Bentley Motors know only too well.
+The mindset change Corry speaks of is something that Bentley Motors knows only too well.
 In 2019 they celebrated their 100th anniversary, had built a huge order bank and were set for record revenues and profits in 2020.
 Then the pandemic hit.
-“It looked like we were out of business and I guess for seven weeks, we were.” explains CEO & Chairman, Adrian Hallmark.
+“It looked like we were out of business and I guess for seven weeks, we were,” explains CEO & Chairman, Adrian Hallmark.